StrokeEd Workshops and Publications 2017 to 2024

 To improve skills, knowledge and practice in stroke rehabilitation, we will:

-• Deliver 20-30 workshops per year; topics include upper and lower limb retraining, increasing the intensity of practice, balance retraining, and translating research into practice
+• Deliver 20-40 workshops per year, online and face-to-face; topics include upper and lower limb retraining, walking analysis and training, increasing the intensity of practice (1000 reps), balance retraining, coaching, constraint-induced movement therapy, and translating research into practice

 • Apply adult-learning principles when teaching (ie reflection, personal goal setting, modelling and coaching)